LnxRls/PythonFiles/README.md

+# GitHub Site
 # PythonFiles
-# GitHub Site

-> To learn GitHub and save development work
+> To learn how to use GitHub CLI

-> A repository of development work for quick retrieval purpose
+> A repository of development work for quick retrieval purposes

-> python, games
+> python, games, git bash